krishnanitrr123/SENTIMENT-ANALYSIS-NLP---TWITTER-/README.md

 This project focuses on performing sentiment analysis on Twitter data using machine learning techniques in Python.
 The goal is to *classify tweets as either positive or negative* based on their content, allowing us to understand public sentiment on various topics.

 **Key Features:-**
-Data Collection: Utilizes the Sentiment 140 dataset, which contains 1.6 million tweets, to train and evaluate the machine learning model.
+-Data Collection: Utilizes the Sentiment 140 dataset, which contains 1.6 million tweets, to train and evaluate the machine learning model.
 Data Preprocessing: Converts textual data into a numerical format suitable for machine learning algorithms.
 This includes:
 Removing special characters, numbers, and stop words.
 Implementing stemming to reduce words to their root forms.